-The property market looked like it was bouncing back in 2020, getting off to its strongest start for four years.
-However, the coronavirus impact on the housing market has bought this crashing down.
+The property market got off to it’s strongest start for four years at the start of 2020.
+But the coronavirus impact on the housing market slammed the breaks on growth.

 Halifax, in it’s February House Price Index, reported an annual increase in house prices of 2.8 per cent in 2020.
 However, predicted that coronavirus could pose a potential road bump.